rrich360/Android-Simple-Sales-Inventory-App-with-gif_demos/README.md

 # Android-Simple-Sales-Inventory-App-with-Gif_Demo
-This app simulates a POS software that records transactions after every purchase while calculating Balance after payment has been submitted.
+This app simulates a POS software tool that records details of transactions after every purchase while calculating the subtotal and balance after payment has been submitted.